đź“– Guide Documents

 Next Chapter

-Until this chapter, we've learned only about simple structructured network systems.
+Until this chapter, we've learned only about simple structured network systems.
 Complexity has only come to the Provider level, and the network systems were always monotonous.
 Only single type of server and client were existed.

 By the way, TGrid has said that it is useful for developing complicated network system like grid computing in the README (opens in a new tab) and index page of guide documents.
 At the next chapter, we will learn about the complicated network system.